Skip to main content

 • Cleaning and hand hygiene

-Be aware of the mpox situation in the places you visit and take the same precautions you would use at home.
-Some people have been exposed or got mpox from close contact during sexual activity while travelling.
+Be aware of the Mpox situation in the places you plan to visit and check for any travel advisories.
+Some places may have higher risks of getting exposed to the Mpox virus.
+Take the same precautions you would use at home.
+Some people have been exposed or contracted Mpox from close contact during sexual activity while travelling, during your trip it is recommended to follow prevention measures and monitor for symptoms when returning home.

 Domestic travel